arei/talks/CreativeBorrowing/details.md

-## Creative Borrowing or We Are Hack and have been Stealing Code for Years
+## Creative Borrowing or We Are Hacks and have been Stealing Code for Years

 #### Synopsis